openfoodfacts/food-logging/schemas/README.md

 <a id="tocStimecolumn"></a>
 <a id="tocstimecolumn"></a>

+The time that the meal was consumed

 ```json
 {
   "type": "time"
 }

 ```

-timeColumn

-The time that the meal was consumed

 ### Properties

 |Name|Type|Required|Description|